OkeyJnr13/alpha-blog/README.md

 # README

-The front-end: Listing of the Articles
+The front-end: Creation of the Articles

 - Route
 - Controller#action
 - Model/db table
 - View

-- added the index route to the Articles page
-- added the index action to the Articles Controller
-- added the index.html.erb to the Articles Views